ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-vsphere-platform.md

 The vCenter Server with an embedded PSC is installed on a portable subnet on the private VLAN that is associated with management VMs.
 Its default gateway is set to the IP address assigned on the perimeter gateway.

-One vCenter Server is deployed to manage the management cluster, the edge gateway cluster, and the SaaS consumer workload clusters.
+One vCenter Server is deployed to manage the management cluster, the gateway cluster, and the SaaS consumer workload clusters.

 ### NSX-T
 {: #vrw-vsphere-platform-management-nsxt}